bbauska/BI-JS-for-webdev/README.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-5">1.5 Writing Your First JavaScript Program (4:39)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-In the previous lesson, you have set up your development environment.
-Now in this lesson, you will write your first JavaScript program.
+<p>In the previous lesson, you have set up your development environment.
+Now in
+this lesson, you will write your first JavaScript program.
 Let&apos;s get started.
-Let&apos;s look at some basic steps to write the first JavaScript program.
+Let&apos;s look at some basic steps to write the first JavaScript program.</p>

-The first step is to open up a code editor.
-You can choose a code editor of your choice, such as Visual Studio Code, Sublime Text, Atom, Notepad++ and you have to create a new file with the extension.js.
+<p>The first step is to open up a code editor.
+You can choose a code editor
+of your choice, such as Visual Studio Code, Sublime Text, Atom, Notepad++ and you have to create a new file with the extension.js.</p>

-The second step is to write the code.
-In your new file, you can write your first JavaScript program, for example, you can write a simple Hello World program.
+<p>The second step is to write the code.
+In your new file, you can write
+your first JavaScript program, for example, you can write a simple Hello World program.</p>

-The third step is to save the file.
-You have to save your file with a meaningful name and the ".js" extension, for example, hello.js.
+<p>The third step is to save the file.
+You have to save your file with a
+meaningful name and the ".js" extension, for example, hello.js.</p>

-The last step is to run the program.
-You can open up a terminal or command prompt and navigate to the directory where your program file is saved.
+<p>The last step is to run the program.
+You can open up a terminal or command prompt and
+navigate to the directory where your program file is saved.
 There you can type node hello.js to run your program.
 You should see the output printed in the console.
 Let&apos;s actually follow these steps and let&apos;s try our first JavaScript program.
-I will go to my desktop and I will create a new folder and let&apos;s rename it as JavaScript.
+I will go to my desktop and I will create a new folder and let&apos;s rename it as JavaScript.</p>

-Now, we can open up our Visual Studio Code.
-You can use any other code editor if you want and then I'll open this JavaScript folder.
+<p>Now, we can open up our Visual Studio Code.
+You can use any other code editor if you
+want and then I'll open this JavaScript folder.
 Now this JavaScript folder is empty.
-We have to create a file, let's call it as hello.js.
+We have to create a file, let's call it hello.js.
 This is for JavaScript extension.
 Let's write our first program.
 Here you can simply say console.log and let's say Hello World.
-What it does is it prints Hello World in the console.
+What it does is it prints "Hello World" in the console.
 It is as easy as that.
-This is the first JavaScript code.
-How to run it.
+This is the first JavaScript code.</p>

+<p>How to run it?
 There are couple of ways.
 The first way is to use node js.
-You can go here to the VS Code, you can open up your terminal, and ensure that you are in the directory.
+You can go here
+to the VS Code, you can open up your terminal, and ensure that you are in the directory.
 You can see that here, the directory is this JavaScript folder and then I can say node hello.js.
 As soon as I press enter, you will see the output on the console.
 That is Hello World.
-This is one way.
+This is one way.</p>

-Other way is that you can directly go to the Google and you can right-click on Inspect.
+<p>Another way is that you can directly go to the Google and you can right-click on Inspect.
 It gives you a Chrome Developer Tools and here what you can do is you can paste this or you can write the code.
 Let's say console.log Hello World.
-As soon as I press on Enter, it runs the code and the output is printed here.
-The third way is to use an html file.
+As soon as I press on Enter, it runs the code and the output is printed here.</p>

-What we can do is we can create a new index.html file and you have to use a boilerplate here.
+<p>The third way is to use an html file.
+What we can do is we can create a new index.html
+file and you have to use a boilerplate here.
 You can use this exclamatory mark and this is a shortcut where you can create a basic boilerplate code.
 What we could do here is we have hello.js file.
 Either you can link this file into your index.html using a script tag or you can directly write JavaScript in your script tag.
 Let's say console.log Hello World.
 How to check it in the browser, you can directly click on index.html and copy the path.
 Once you copy the path, you can go to the browser and you can paste it here.
 This is a blank screen because there is no HTML tag at this point.
 But as soon as you click on Inspect, you will see in the console the Hello World is printed.
-This is a third way in which you can execute your JavaScript code.
+This is a third way in which you can execute your JavaScript code.</p>

-Congratulations, you have written and executed your first JavaScript program.
-This is a simple example, but it demonstrates the basic structure and syntax of a JavaScript program.
-This is all for this lesson.
-See you in the next lesson.
-Thank you.
+<p>Congratulations, you have written and executed your first JavaScript program.
+This is a
+simple example, but it demonstrates the basic structure and syntax of a JavaScript program.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch1-6">1.6 About this Lesson (0:52)</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 Now, we can open up our Visual Studio Code.
 You can use any other code editor if you want and then I'll open this JavaScript folder.
 Now this JavaScript folder is empty.
-We have to create a file, let's call it as hello.js.
+We have to create a file, let's call it hello.js.
 This is for JavaScript extension.
 Let's write our first program.
 Here you can simply say console.log and let's say Hello World.
 What it does is it prints Hello World in the console.
 It is as easy as that.

 This is the first JavaScript code.
 How to run it.
 There are couple of ways.
 The first way is to use node js.
 You can go here to the VS Code, you can open up your terminal, and ensure that you are in the directory.
 You can see that here, the directory is this JavaScript folder and then I can say node hello.js.
 As soon as I press enter, you will see the output on the